 When purchasing vehicles for export, cargo insurance can cover damage to a vehicle in transit from the point of sale (the auction house) to the port.
 A general cargo insurance policy with the appropriate policy terms will cover a vehicle in transit on land and sea.
 Marine cargo insurance will cover damage to a vehicle while in the port or at sea.

 Coverage While Being Shipped on Land

 Normally, auto transport companies must carry insurance to do business.
-However, it is possible that the insurance coverage included with the shipping charges will not be sufficient to cover all damage.
+However, the insurance coverage included with the shipping charges may not be sufficient to cover all damage.
 Best practices dictate reviewing the scope of coverage to find any gaps in coverage.

 Often, a shipper’s insurance will cover the entire car or provide only coverage for certain parts.
 Lastly, it is important to become acquainted with the deductibles contained in the policy.
 If any of the provisions of the policy seem unreasonable or do not provide adequate coverage, it may be necessary to purchase additional coverage.

 Marine Cargo Insurance